 Figure 4.
 Plot of annual summarized (mean, median, max, min) max flows during the spawning and incubation time period (Aug - Dec)

 Figure 5.
-Plot of annual summarized (mean, median, max, min) max flows during the rearing time period (Nov - July)
+Plot of annual summarized (mean, median, max, min) max flows during the rearing time period (Tributary: Nov - July, Sacramento: Jan - July)